zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Marcella: I don’t want to get a bunch of loans and be in debt for the next 10 to 20 years.
 It’s not worth it.

-Chris: Loans aren’t so bad, especially ones that ar e federally subsidized.
+Chris: Loans aren’t so bad, especially ones that are federally subsidized.
 Apart from that, you could get need-based grants or work- study.
 Put all of that together and college can be affordable.

 Marcella: I don’t want to go into debt of any kind.